FreedomBen/breakout71/Readme.md

 - final bosses (large vertical level that scrolls down faster and faster)

 ## Rejected ideas
+- [jaceys] Move the restart button out of the menu, so that it is more easily accessible (will allow user to choose starting perk instead)
 - colored coins only (coins should be of the color of the ball to count, otherwise what ? i'd rather avoid negative points)
 - coins avoid ball of different color (pointless)
 - [colin] wormhole - the puck sometimes don't bounce the ball back up but teleports it to the top of the screen as if it fell through from bottom to top. higher levels reduce the times it takes to reload that effect (not sure how that to word that in 1 setence)